Paratwada

 Paratwada, formerly known as Paltanwada and also known as "Achalpur Camp" is a city and a municipal council in Amravati District in the Indian state of Maharashtra.
 It is also the second most populous city in Amravati District after Amravati and seventh most populous city in Vidarbha.
 It has a twin city known as Achalpur.
 Paratwada is a gateway to the Melghat region which has one of the biggest Tiger conservation projects in India.

 Features

 Paratwada is well known for its Main Market Places like Sadar Bazar, Gujri Bazar, Cotton Market, etc. City is also known for its street food areas like Bombay Chowpati, and many more.
 It has a temple named Wagha Mata Temple, which also has a garden.
-New retailers in Paratwada are coming up with new minimarket ideas like Mart, Bazar, Super-shop, etc. Paratwada has a Peter England Brand Store in Civil Lines.
+New retailers in Paratwada are coming up with new minimarket ideas like Mart, Bazar, Super-shop, etc. Paratwada has many emerging shops hospital malls.
 Apart from that, Paratwada City has a large number of hotels, schools, tuition classes, and theatres.